 Opium smoking is the enemy of all of us.
 We have the physical and moral strength to do something about it, and we should do everything we possibly can to rid ourselves of it, treating it like a noxious substance or infectious disease.
 It is simply because education is underdeveloped and our people ignorant that they seek a narcotic to escape their troubles.
 We are late in doing something about this.
 Therefore everyone in our country, high and low, must look on the task as a matter of life and death, of saving people from water or fire, and not slack off for a moment.

 One of the most courageous of all the reformers was a woman named Qiu Jin, who, inspired by the suffragette movement in the West, campaigned for equality for her gender in China.
-Her advocacy became so disruptive in the opinion of the imperial authorities that she was ultimately executed.
+Her advocacy became so disruptive that she was ultimately executed by the imperial authorities.
 The manifesto she left behind is a remarkable document indeed, so much so that it deserves to be quoted at some length here.

 Alas!
 The greatest injustice in this world must be the injustice suffered by our female population of 200 million.
 If a girl is lucky enough to have a good father, then her childhood is at least tolerable.
 But if by chance her father is an ill-tempered and unreasonable man, he may curse her birth: “What rotten luck!
 Another useless thing!”
 Some men go as far as killing baby girls, while others hold the opinion that “girls are eventually someone else’s property” and treat them with coldness and disdain.
 In a few years, without thinking about whether it is right or wrong, he forcibly binds his daughter’s soft, white feet with white cloth, so that even in her sleep she cannot find comfort and relief, until the flesh becomes rotten and bones broken.
 What is all this misery for?
 Is it just so that on the girl’s wedding day friends and neighbors will compliment him, saying, “Your daughter’s feet are really small”?
 Is that what the pain is for?